HOME › TEACHING › BIOLOGY & AI CURE

 Scincoidea

-Ishan is testing the drift barrier hypothesis by examining whether island-endemic skinks, with their smaller population sizes, show faster chromosomal evolution than mainland relatives.
-He is compiling chromosome counts and island-versus-mainland status across Scincoidea.
+Testing the drift barrier hypothesis by examining whether island-endemic skinks, with their smaller population sizes, show faster chromosomal evolution than mainland relatives.
+Compiling chromosome counts and island-versus-mainland status across Scincoidea.

 🐔